monisharmaofficial/devTinder/homework.md

 - Data Sanitization - Add api validation for each fields in schema
 - Install Validator
 - Explore validators library functions and use validator function for password, email and photoUrl

+- Validate data is SignUp api
+- Install bcrypt package
+- Create passwordHash using bcrypt.hash & save the user in encrupted password
+- Create login api
+- Compare passwords and throw errors if email or password is invalid